flippyhead/admiral-meteor/README.md

 # Admiral for Meteor

-An Admiral module for building and deploying Meteor applications to AWS OpsWorks EC2 instances.
+Admiral for Meteor makes it easy to build and deploy Meteor applications.

 For additional modules, see the [Admiral base prjoect](https://github.com/flippyhead/admiral).